rzhangg/PuzzleSolver/README.md

 Choose puzzle by commenting/ uncommenting different puzzles in solve.cpp.

-compile and run solve.cpp in terminal.
+use 'make' command to compile the files and run.